 Each issue features a Mysterious Photograph.
 Readers are invited to submit a 250-word (or less) flash fiction story based on the photo.
 The person who invents the best mystery story receives a prize of $25, and the story is published in a future issue.

-The Story That Won the September/October contest:
+The Story That Won the May/June 2019 contest:

 For information and to enter The Mysterious Photograph contest,